![]() |

 INT 125: Studying and Supporting University Learning

-UPMs and ULAs are strongly encouraged to enroll in INT 125.
-The goal of the course is to provide students to develop a set of skills that will help them be effective UPMs and/or ULAs.
+The goal of the course is to provide students an opportunity to develop a set of skills that will help them be effective UPMs and/or ULAs.

 Consultations with Office of Teaching and Learning